srcimon/screwbox/UNRELEASED-CHANGES.md

 - Improved performance for calculating light areas
 - Avoid unnecessary sorting to improve physics performance
-- Time used for Calculating Archetype hashes reduced by 25%
+- Time used for calculating Archetype hashes reduced by 25%

 ### 📦 Dependency updates